Eonblast/Erlualib/README.md

 ### Quick

-There is Linux, Mac/Darwin and Mac/Macports support.

 You might be lucky, just try and execute

 	$ make

+There is Linux, Mac/Darwin and Mac/Macports support.

-It's really only pathes that need to be fixed of this doesn't work.
+It's really only pathes that need to be fixed if make doesn't work.
 See 'Pathes', below.

-If all worked out, see 'Unit Test' below to check health, then 'Samples'.
+If all worked out, see 'Unit Test', below to check health, then 'Samples'.

 ### Makefiles